wallacebrf/synology_snmp/README.md

 		details of this issue can be seen here: https://www.reddit.com/r/synology/comments/kv7ufq/high_disk_usage_on_disk_1_caused_by_syno_task/

-		to fix this it is recommend to directly edit the crontab at /etc/crontab
+		to fix this it is recommend to directly edit the crontab at /etc/crontab ONLY AFTER THE SCRIPT HAS BEEN TESTED AND CONFIRMED TO WORK. updating crontab is also detailed at the end of this readme

 		this can be accomplished using vi /etc/crontab